mathiashls/dotfiles/README.md

 * Nvim (and python-nvim, etc...)
 * Tmux

 I probably forgot something, but I'm writing to myself in the future so what's the point?
 Good luck searching what is missing to get this dotfile running, mate.
-Please, dude from the future, add here the things I can't remenber in the present.
+Please, dude from the future, add here the things I can't remember in the present.